Skip to main content

 The Case Against (And Why It Is Often Wrong)

-"We Cannot Support It"
+"We Can't Support It"

-"It Is Not Ready for Production"
+"It's Not Ready for Production"

-"We Do Not Have DevOps"
+"We Don't Have DevOps"

 What Open Source Makes Sense for Small Businesses